 Financial aid is available to you through scholarships, bursaries, government loans, and Aboriginal specific scholarships and awards.
 Below are two examples of awards available at uOttawa:

-The Aboriginal Leadership Scholarship is awarded to an Aboriginal student who has demonstrated excellent academic performance and outstanding leadership skills.
+The Indigenous Leadership Scholarship is awarded to an Aboriginal student who has demonstrated excellent academic performance and outstanding leadership skills.

-The Education Bursary for Aboriginal Students is given to Aboriginal students who are pursuing undergraduate studies at the University of Ottawa and who demonstrate financial need.
+The Education Bursary for Indigenous Students is given to Aboriginal students who are pursuing undergraduate studies at the University of Ottawa and who demonstrate financial need.

 Work Study Program and Part-Time Work